arcavus/idbm-movies-search-service-app/README.md

 # IMDB Movies Search Service App

-##### Atanan: Arif Çavuş(arcavus - arcavus5428@hotmail.com)
-### Tanım

-Bu değerlendirme, filmler ve TV şovları bilgileri sunan popüler IMDb web sitesine dayanmaktadır.
-Veri kümelerini IMDb Veri Kümelerinde kamuya açık hale getirdiler.
-Misyonunuz, kabul etmeyi seçerseniz, aşağıdaki gereksinimleri karşılayabilecek Java'da bir web uygulaması yazmaktır:
+This rating is based on the popular IMDb website that offers movies and TV shows information.
+They made their datasets publicly available on IMDb Datasets.
+Your mission is to write a web application in Java that, if you choose to accept it, can meet the following requirements:

-Yapılacaklar #1 (kolay):
+To-Do #1 (easy):

-Typecasting: Kullanıcı tarafından bir oyuncu / aktris adı sağladığı bir sorgu verildiğinde, sistem bu kişinin tiplendirilip yazılmadığını belirlemelidir (çalışmalarının en az yarısı bir türdür).
+Typecasting: Given a query by the user where they provide an actor/actress name, the system must determine whether that person is typecast (at least half of their work is a genre).

-Yapılacaklar #2 (easy):
+To-Do #2 (easy):

-Tesadüfü bulun: Kullanıcı tarafından girişin iki oyuncu / oyuncu adı olduğu bir sorgu verildiğinde, uygulama, her iki kişi tarafından paylaşılan bir film veya TV şovu listesiyle yanıt verir.
+Find the coincidence: When given a query by the user where the input is two actor/actress names, the app responds with a list of movies or TV shows shared by both people.

 Requirement #3 (difficult):

-Altı dereceli Kevin Bacon: Kullanıcının sorgusu üzerine, kullanıcının girdiği kişi (ör.
-Oyuncu veya oyuncu) ile Kevin Bacon arasındaki ayrımın derecesini sağlamalısınız.

-### İsteklerin Durumu
+Six grades of Kevin Bacon: Upon the user's query, you must provide the grade of distinction between the person the user is entering (eg Gamer or player) and Kevin Bacon.

+### Status of Requests
-* Requirement 1 [Yapıldı]
+* Requirement 1 [Done]
-* Requirement 2 [Yapıldı]
+* Requirement 2 [Done]
-* Requirement 3 [Yapılmadı]
+* Requirement 3 [Not Done]

-### Gerekli Bağımlılıklar (0/2) --- Imdb Csv Dataset
+### Required Dependencies (0/2) --- Imdb Csv Dataset
-*Öncelikle imdb denin public olarak verdiği datasetlere bu linklerden ulaşabiliriz: [https://www.imdb.com/interfaces/](), [https://datasets.imdbws.com/]()

-    * Bu dosyaları indirip resource altında data klasörüne koymamız gerekmektedir.
-DataLoader sınıfımızın doğru çalışması için.
+*First of all, we can access the datasets publicly provided by imdb from these links: [https://www.imdb.com/interfaces/](), [https://datasets.imdbws.com/]()

+    * We need to download these files and put them in the data folder under resource.
+For our DataLoader class to work correctly.
         * `name.basics.tsv.gz`
         * `title.akas.tsv.gz`
         * `title.basics.tsv.gz`